Environmental Protection Agency (EPA).

 - Discuss project plans and potential impacts as early in the planning process as possible, even if the permit applicant can speak only in general terms.

-○ If the permit applicant is unsure about potential impacts, it is better to acknowledge this fact; denying the existence of potential impacts can undermine credibility and trust.
+○ If the permit applicant is unsure about potential impacts, it is better to acknowledge this fact; denying the potential for impacts can undermine credibility and trust.

-○ Encourage input from the community on their concerns about particular impacts early in the planning stages.
+○ Encourage input from community members on their concerns about particular impacts early in the planning stages.

 - Invite members of the community and community leaders for regular tours of the facility, especially when the facility is planning to change a process that might affect the community.

-- Consider investing time in public education, e.g., by hosting one or two day public information sessions with posters and kiosks dedicated to specific topics, with discussions led by facility personnel who are both familiar with the subject and capable of effective discussion with the public (conversational tone, not defensive, non-technical language, etc.)
+- Consider investing time in public education, e.g., by hosting one- or two-day public information sessions with posters and kiosks dedicated to specific topics, with discussions led by facility personnel who are both familiar with the subject and capable of effective discussion with the public (using a conversational tone, not being defensive, using clear and non-technical language, etc.).

 4. Communicate Effectively

-Permit applicants may need help to determine the most effective and appropriate methods for informing and receiving input from the community.
+Permit applicants may need help to determine the most effective and appropriate methods for informing and receiving input from community members.
 Community leaders can provide this help.
-For example they can identify commonly spoken languages and any language barriers or Limited English Proficiency within the fence-line.
-They can also help identify which media outlets (radio, newspaper, church bulletins), outreach methods (knocking door-to-door, using social media, texting, phoning, putting up fliers) and outreach materials (brochures, fact sheets, postcards, letters) will be most effective in communicating with the community.
+For example, they can identify commonly spoken languages and any language barriers or Limited English Proficiency within the neighboring community.
+They can also help identify which media outlets (radio, newspaper, church bulletins), outreach methods (going door-to-door, using social media, texting, phoning, putting up fliers) and outreach materials (brochures, fact sheets, postcards, letters, web postings) will be most effective in communicating with community members.
 Community leaders can also help to create more effective opportunities to receive information from the public (individual/small/large/public/private meetings, anonymous hotlines, solicitation of written comments).
-Every community is different, so permit applicants that listen to their community's advice and involve them in their outreach efforts have a greater chance of a successful outcome.
+For some communities, it may be appropriate to consider utilizing collaborative or interactive Web-based information technology (IT) tools, social media, cell phone applications, or other tools to Start Printed Page 27230keep communities informed of activities related to a permitting project.
+On the other hand, some communities do not have access to the most modern communications tools and permit applicants may need to resort to using local radio stations, CB radio, local newspapers, posters at grocery stores or trading posts, or village/community center/chapter meetings to keep communities informed.
+Every community is different, so permit applicants that listen to their community's advice and involve the community in their outreach efforts have a greater chance of a successful outcome.

 A key component of effective communication is creating an environment for all stakeholders to meaningfully participate in a dialogue.
-Good ideas, including ideas that are good for the permitted enterprise or business, can come from many sources.
-By meaningfully engaging with the community potentially affected by an environmental permit, a permit applicant may acquire a better sense of a community's true concerns and ways a permit applicant could help alleviate them.
+Good ideas, including ideas that are good for the permit applicant, can come from many sources.
+By meaningfully engaging with a community potentially affected by an environmental permit, a permit applicant may acquire a better sense of a community's true concerns and ways a permit applicant could help alleviate them.
 Transparency and disclosure of information that may be of interest to a community, such as performance reports, can build trust conducive to meaningful dialogue.

-EPA recognizes that both permit applicants and the communities have limited resources to engage in dialogue.
-The following best practices on fostering two-way communication and collaboration between permit applicants and communities, collected from permit applicants and communities, may help permit applicants communicate more effectively and thus efficiently use their resources.
+EPA recognizes that both permit applicants and communities have limited resources to engage in dialogue.
+The following promising practices on fostering two-way communication and collaboration between permit applicants and communities, collected from permit applicants and communities, may help permit applicants communicate more effectively and thus efficiently use their resources.